 An official town would not begin until George Hall came to the area, and the Hall Post Office operated from 1860 to 1864.
 In 1876, George Hall opened a store, and the following year, he platted Halltown on his land.
 Another post office opened in 1879.
 The new town was located on the Springfield to Carthage stagecoach road.

 Soon other businesses and buildings were built in the town.
 In 1900, the building that later was called Whitehall Mercantile was established.
-The two-story Victorian-style commercial building, with its false front, first housed a grocery store and post office on the first floor and the upstairs was used for fraternal and community functions.
-In later years, the building served various functions and two single-story additions were added to the rear and east side of the building.
+The two-story Victorian-style commercial building, with its false front, first housed a grocery store and post office on the first floor, and the upstairs was used for fraternal and community functions.
+In later years, the building served various functions and two single-story additions were added to the rear and east sides of the building.

 In 1906 a large stucco and stone building was built at 1911 Main Street.
 The building, measuring 50 x 60 feet, served as a livery and meatpacking plant in its early years.
-Afterward, it served several commercial purposes and its original storefront was significantly altered with the addition of projecting bays and windows.
-Its last use was as Richard’s Antiques, but, it is vacant today.
+Afterward, it served several commercial purposes, and its original storefront was significantly altered with the addition of projecting bays and windows.
+Its last use was as Richard’s Antiques, but it is vacant today.

-Unfortunately, Halltown and the rest of the communities along this stretch of Route 66 were bypassed by I-44 in 1965 and the town began to die.
+Unfortunately, Halltown and the rest of the communities along this stretch of Route 66 were bypassed by I-44 in 1965, and the town began to die.

-This semi-ghost town is located on Highway 266 about 13 miles west of Springfield.
+This semi-ghost town is located on Highway 266, about 13 miles west of Springfield.
 From Halltown, Route 66 continues for just three miles before reaching Paris Spring Junction.

 ©Kathy Alexander, updated February 2022.